CHIMB/autolink/README.md

 ## R Studio Installation

-To install `datalink` from GitHub, begin by installing and loading the `devtools` package:
+To install `autolink` from GitHub, begin by installing and loading the `devtools` package:

 ``` r